MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/change-update-channels.md

 ---
-title: "Change the Office 365 ProPlus update channel for devices in your organization" ms.author: jwhit
+title: "Change the Microsoft 365 Apps update channel for devices in your organization" ms.author: jwhit
 author: jwhit-MSFT
 manager: laurawi